scala-ide/scalariform/README.rst

     [+|-]formatXml                                        Enable/disable Format XML literals
     [+|-]indentLocalDefs                                  Enable/disable Indent local defs an extra level [+|-]indentPackageBlocks                              Enable/disable Indent package blocks
+    [+|-]multilineScaladocCommentsStartOnFirstLine        Enable/disable Start multiline Scaladoc comment body on same line as the opening '/**'
     [+|-]preserveDanglingCloseParenthesis                 Enable/disable Allow a newline before a ')' in an argument expression.
     [+|-]preserveSpaceBeforeArguments                     Enable/disable Preserve a space before a parenthesis argument [+|-]rewriteArrowSymbols                              Enable/disable Replace arrow tokens with unicode equivalents: => with ⇒, and <- with ←